johnboronkas/photosynthesis/README.md

 ### stretch goals

-- [ ] Colors for termainal interface output
+- [ ] Colors for terminal interface output
 - [ ] 2D interface
 - [ ] REST endpoints for bots in other languages / remote play
 - [ ] Client/server socket connections for networked play